 There is also a contingent of this country that think joy buzzers and whoopee cushions are the height of humor and think we just don’t have enough of it on television anymore.
 I mean, Mister Ed was funny, right?
 Oh, that Wilbur!
 How will he keep the neighbors from finding his talking horse?

 So comic book writers began writing stories about superheroes and their pets.
 The logic must have been that if pets were funny, then super-pets must be a super-funny.
 Pets are the very essence of a mundane life.
-Throw in some super-powers to the mix, young readers get to laugh at paw prints on the living room ceiling.
+Throw in some super-powers to the mix, and young readers get to laugh at paw prints on the living room ceiling.

 This would add a new dimension to a boy and his dog.
 It would be the story of Superboy and his super-dog, Krypto.
-Batman and Robin later got Ace the Bat-Hound, because if Sherlock Holmes can have Toby in The Sign of Four why can’t Batman and Robin have their own canine tracker to find things that DC’s premier detective could use to sniff things out.
+Batman and Robin later got Ace the Bat-Hound, because if Sherlock Holmes can have Toby in The Sign of Four, why can’t Batman and Robin have their own canine tracker to find things that DC’s premier detective could use to sniff things out?
 That formula of having a reliable animal member of a crime-fighting team would lend itself to warming the cockles of any boy reader’s heart.

 But is that what would really happen?